 Another handy tip is to use a polarising filter to bring out the blue in the sky and make clouds stand out.
 Polarising filters are also great for cutting through reflection on water.

 Prevent lens flare

 Lastly, ensure that direct sunlight doesn’t hit your lens, unless you want lens flare.
 Use a lens hood and, if you need further shade, use your hand to shade your lens.
 If you have someone with you, ask them to block the light and cast a shadow over your lens (another handy use for a reflector).

 Further reading: What is the purpose of a lens hood?

 3. How to make a beach photo more interesting

-A flat, sandy beach without a focal point for interest can be a bit dull, even though it is beautiful.
-So look for points of interest to include in your image, like rocks in the foreground, a lifeguard hut, people, dogs, boats etc.
+A flat, sandy beach without a focal point for interest can be a bit dull, even though it’s beautiful.
+Even when you have a person as the main focal point, including foreground or background interest might be worth considering.
+So look for points of interest to include in your beach photography, like:

 Compose with the horizon in mind